 2. Add MidiShaper to TyrellN6' track.
 Within MidiShaper's interface, set it up to route "Source 1" to any MIDI CC (we've used CC9 here) and to output to any IAC Bus, for example "IAC Bus 2".

 3. Arm TyrellN6' track.

 4. Open TyrellN6, right-click on the control that you want to be automated, for example the filter's "Cutoff"-slider, choose "MidiLearn" and the slider will instantly start moving.

 5. To control another parameter, set up LFO 2 for some side-chain-like pumping automation, and route it to MIDI CC11.
 So MidiShaper is now sending both MIDI CC9 and CC11 at the same time—which is a problem, as TyrellN6 does not know which one to use for its "MIDI Learn"-function.
 To solve this, set up MidiShaper's "Teach"-menu to send out MIDI CC11.
 This bypasses any other setting and will only send out some signal to CC11 for now.

 6. Open TyrellN6, right-click on another control that you want to be automated, for example the "Output"-knob and choose "MidiLearn".
 This is now set up to be controlled by CC11.

-7. Open MidiShaper, and set "Teach MIDI CC" to "Off".
+7. Open MidiShaper, and set "Teach" to "Off".
 MidiShaper will then send out CC9 and CC11 again, and both TyrellN6' "Cutoff"-slider and "Output"-knob get automated.